libp2p/specs/mplex/README.md

 This document will attempt to define a specification for the wire protocol and algorithm used in both implementations.

 Multiplex is a very simple protocol that does not provide many features offered by other stream multiplexers.
-Notably, multiplex does not provide backpressure at the protocol level, or support half closed streams.
+Notably, multiplex does not provide backpressure at the protocol level.

 Implementations in: